GoldexDesign/Task-Manager-App/README.md

     Task Creation: Add new tasks seamlessly.
 Just type in your task's name, hit enter, and watch it appear on your list.

+    Task Date: The date will automatically be added when a new task is created.

-    Task Status: Mark tasks as New/Processing/Done.
+    Task Status: Mark tasks as New/Processing/Done, with each status having a unique color.
 This helps you track your progress at a glance.

-    Task Filtering: Filter tasks based on their status.
-Choose to view All/New/Procesing/Done tasks.
+    Task Filtering: You can filter tasks based on their status.
+You can choose to view All, New, Processing, or Done tasks.

     Task Deletion: Done a task or decided it's no longer necessary?
 No problem – delete tasks with a simple click.